SaTS 2024

 Title: W3C MiniApps: Evolution and Challenges in the Standardization

-Keynote Speaker: Martin Alvarez-Espinar, Co-Chair of W3C MiniApps WG
+Keynote Speaker: Martin Alvarez-Espinar, Co-Chair of W3C MiniApps WG.

 Abstract: